cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 rsabssa_sign_finalize validates the server's response, unblinds the message to produce a signature, verifies it for correctness, and outputs the signature upon success.

-It depends on an internal function rsassa_pss_sign_verify, which is specified in this section.
+Note that this function will internally hash the input message as is done in rsabssa_sign_blind.

 ~~~
-rsabssa_sign_finalize(pkS, encoded_message, evaluated_message, inv)
+rsabssa_sign_finalize(pkS, msg, evaluated_message, inv)

 Parameters:
 - k, the length in octets of the RSA modulus n